mmalecki/azure-auth-pgbouncer/README.md

 ```

 Then, once it's fetched its first token and `users.txt` appears in the directory,
-configure PgBouncer in a file named `pgbouncer.ini`:
+configure PgBouncer in a file named `pgbouncer.ini`, for example:

 ```ini
 [databases]